 Working together as a community, we can protect children and keep them safe from abuse.
 The Second Step Child Protection Unit for Early Learning–Grade 5 provides a comprehensive approach to child safety.

 By creating a child protection strategy and educating adults throughout the school, you can be prepared to recognize, respond to, and report abuse.
-For students, lessons in the Child Protection Unit help children recognize, report, and refuse unsafe situations.
+The lessons in the Child Protection Unit help students recognize, report, and refuse unsafe situations.

-[Shop All Child Protection Unit Products] [LINK NEEDED]
+[Shop all Child Protection Unit products] [LINK NEEDED]

-Who is this for?
+Who Is the Child Protection Unit For?

-We developed the Child Protection Unit to provide valuable information and lessons that protect children who come from all walks of life, regardless of socioeconomic status, all over the world.
-Lessons are age-appropriate, and designed for Early Learning through Grade 5 classrooms.
+We developed the Child Protection Unit to help protect children from all walks of life, all over the world.
+It includes training, guidance, and resources for administrators, teachers, counselors, and families.
+For students, lessons are age-appropriate and designed for early learning through grade 5 classrooms.

 Why Choose the Second Step Child Protection Unit?

+The Child Protection Unit

-Easy to Use
+Is Easy to Use

 Clear, rules-based, scripted lessons make it easy to teach children personal safety skills.

-[Jump To Lesson Samples] [LINK NEEDED]
+[Jump to Lesson Samples] [LINK NEEDED]

-Family Materials
+Includes Family Materials

-Extend lessons beyond the classroom with materials and videos that help parents discuss personal safety with their children.
+Lessons extend beyond the classroom with materials and videos that help parents discuss personal safety with their children.

-[Jump To Family Materials] [LINK NEEDED]
+[Jump to Family Materials] [LINK NEEDED]

-Staff Training
+Provides Staff Training

-We take an integrated approach to child safety by providing training for every staff member and adult in your building.
+The Child Protection Unit takes an integrated approach to child safety by providing training for every staff member and adult in your building.

-[Jump To Staff Training] [LINK NEEDED]
+[Jump to Staff Training] [LINK NEEDED]

 Meets Erin’s Law Recommendations

-We meet Erin’s Law standards through age appropriate instruction, educating both adults and children on how to report abuse.
+The Child Protection Unit meets Erin’s Law recommendations through age-appropriate instruction, educating both adults and children on how to report abuse.

-[Visit Erin’s Law Website] [LINK NEEDED]
+[Visit Erin’s Law website] [LINK NEEDED]

 TESTIMONIAL [INSERT WHERE APPROPRIATE]